Customer Dissatisfaction: What Causes It and How to Fix It

 Detractors or customers who gave your product a score of 6 or below are your dissatisfied customers who need nurturing.

-Create segments based on customer feedback
+Create segments based on customer in-app behavior

 Identifying product user segments is another approach to managing customer dissatisfaction.

 For example, find out who your inactive users are from your product analytics.
 These customers are likely not to see your product’s value, causing them to stop using it altogether.
+From here, reach out and offer a personal demo to them or help.

 Enhance customer support with self-service in-app help

+Some customers may prefer figuring out how to use your product on their own.
 And even if they have any questions, they are more likely to use a self-service in-app help than connect with your support team right away.

 As mentioned, you don’t want to wait for customers to experience issues before addressing them.
+By taking a proactive approach, you improve customer experiences and prevent customer churn.

 For instance, tooltips allow you to properly introduce your product’s new features to customers so they can use them from the get-go.

 The value gap refers to the distance between a customer’s expectations and the product’s real delivered value.
+Your goal is to close the gap and eliminate dissatisfaction by understanding users’ needs.

-For example, guidance like onboarding checklists helps prompt new customers to take action and reach the activation point.
+Guidance like onboarding checklists helps prompt new customers to take action and reach the activation point.

 You can then track activation goals and feature usage to identify the gaps or find a better way to communicate their value to customers.